-[Opinion] Tax havens: You're talking nonsense Mr commissioner
+[Opinion] Tax havens: You're talking nonsense Mr Commissioner

 If in fact they did go "far beyond", it would mean that the Code of Conduct group had decided to interpret the criterion in a very limited way in order to reduce the number of jurisdictions caught in the list.

-Leaving the second criterion and the EU's deliberate obfuscation aside, the two criteria where the published description was a specific one still led us to conclude that a good many jurisdictions ought to be listed.
+Leaving the second criterion and the EU's deliberate obfuscation aside, the two criteria where the published description was a specific one still led us to conclude that a good many jurisdictions - 22 in total - ought to be listed.

 This is the reason for our broad concern about Moscovici's remarks.